RetroDECK/ES-DE/THEMES-DEV.md

 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf) used as fallback if there is no `staticItem` / `itemType` image defined or found, and if `defaultItem` has not been defined.
 * `fontSize` - type: FLOAT
     - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
+This calculation is based on the font's bounding box, the actual glyphs (characters) don't normally fill this entire area.
     - Default is `0.085`
 * `letterCase` - type: STRING
     - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`